1

 9) Capsules are also beneficial in cases when drugs have an unpleasant taste or odor.

-10) In large quantities, and in a wide range of colors, capsules can be manufactured very economically.
+10) In large quantities and in a wide range of colors, capsules can be manufactured very economically.

-11) As there are fewer excipients and minimum pressure required to compact the material.
+11) As there are fewer excipients and a minimum pressure required to compact the material.
 Hence, the capsule dosage form provides ready availability of the contained drug.

 Disadvantages of Capsules